What's a reliable car for long term ownership?

 Related models

-Looks great on the outside and isn't too shabby on the inside either.
+Looks great on the outside and isn't too shabby on the inside, either.
 Hybrid engine is cheap to run and relaxing.
-Autonomous aids make long drives painless.
+Autonomous driving aids make long journeys painless.